DawsonMwangi/Pyro-degrade/pages/products-and-services.md

 permalink: /products-and-services/
 header:
   title: ""
-  image_fullwidth: logo_image.png
+  image_fullwidth: dumpsite-with-people.jpg
 widgets:
 - url:
-  image: Fuel.jpg
+  image: plastic-to-fuel.jpg
-  title: Sale of Fuel
+  title: Pyro-diesel
-  text: "This is our core business.
-Our fuel; Pyro-diesel has many beneficial properties to both the users and the environment.
-To the users the most important is the pricing point which is 30% less than ordinary diesel.
-To the environment Pyro-diesel is free of Sulphur and has less carbon emission as compared to ordinary diesel."
+  text: "We make pyro-diesel from plastic waste, thus preventing it from contaminating the environment.
+Pyro-diesel is an environmentally friendly diesel substitute - it is almost sulphur free and has a low carbon footprint.
+Our efficient production process means that we are able to supply pyro-diesel at a lower cost than ordinary diesel."
   cols: 4

 - url:
-  image: Processing_Plant.jpeg
+  image: Processing_Plant-cropped.jpg
-  title: Construction of processing plants
+  title: Pyrolysis plants
-  text: "We specialize in construction of private processing units for large scale farms with high consumption of diesel and a need for safe disposal of their plastic waste.
-The plants vary in sizes mainly based on the specific clients demands and storage capacity.
-A standard plant is designed to fit inside a standard 20ft container, this also comes with fuel, water and gas storage tanks which are set up outside the container and the package also includes a plastic shredder which is also a separate set up."
+  text: "For large-scale farmers, or indeed anyone who has a large amount of plastic waste and a demand for diesel, it makes sense to operate their own plant to avoid transportation costs.
+A basic plant is designed to fit inside a standard 20ft container.
+The shredder for plastic waste and storage tanks for fuel, water and gas will be set up outside the container.
+Each plant will be customised to fit the customers specifications and desired capacity."
   cols: 4

 - url:
-  image: Shredded_Plastic2.jpg
+  image: plastic_flakes.jpg
-  title: Sorting and Shredding of Plastic Waste
+  title: Shredded plastic
-  text: "We are producing clean, graded and shredded plastic for supplying our plant.
-We are also selling this feedstock to other consumers in the market who are already purchasing waste plastic from dumpsites."
+  text: "Clean, sorted and shredded plastic that we use to operate our plants is also available for sale.
+Please contact us to discuss if we can fulfil your specific requirements in terms of the type of plastic and the volume."
   cols: 4
 ---

 <div class="row">